davidmeredith/devsGuidebook/devGuidebook.md

 - SemVer - [https://semver.org/](https://semver.org/)

-### Review each other's code and be supportive
+### Review each others code and be supportive

 - Foster a friendly and supportive environment and politely shout-out vulnerabilities and apparent issues, don’t be shy.
 As a reviewer you’ll learn something.
 Code reviews and pair-programming really does improve code quality and exposure to different projects/codes/practices.

-### If the critical path has not been reviewed… it shouldn't go onto master branch
+### If the critical path has not been reviewed it should not go onto master branch

 - Basic code quality relies on having at least two pairs of eyes on code, to catch errors, suggest improvements, build shared knowledge, and improve code style.
 Get into the habit of developing on branches or forks and using pull / merge requests to facilitate code review before merging.

-### Continuous Integration - If it doesn't have tests… it doesn't work
+### Continuous Integration - If it does not have tests it does not work

 - To be able to say something 'works' we judge it against some (implicit) criteria.
 Writing tests makes our success criteria explicit.
 Automation (Continuous Integration) prevents regressions.
 Eventually, this leads towards test-driven development (TDD) where we think clearly about specifying what 'working' looks like up-front by writing code from a caller’s perspective.
 - Test as you go along to a level that’s feasible and pragmatic.
 Extensive testing with production-level coverage (70 to 80%) is not always achievable or useful.
 Given project budgets and timescales, focus on testing the application’s critical path as a minimum.